The Line, the Strip and the Duality Defect: Duality of the XY plaquette model

-and they respect the flux quantization condition in eq. \eqref{eq:XYFluxQuantization}.
+therefore, the theta term also has a periodic identification $\theta^{xy}\sim\theta^{xy}+2\pi n_{x}(x)-2\pi n_{y}(y)$.
 The bulk of the SymTFT and the physical boundary are not modified.
 After compactification, where we put $g=1$ for simplicity, we obtain the XY-plaquette with an exotic $\theta$ term

 Interestingly, such term can be turned on due to the presence of an even number of spatial derivatives in the action.
 For this reason, this term is not allowed in the XYZ-cube model.

 As we mentioned above, in \cite{Seiberg:2020bhn} they show that the XY-plaquette enjoys a self-duality that sends the coupling $(\mu_0, \mu) \to (\tilde{\mu}_0 , \tilde{\mu}) = (\mu/(4 \pi^2), 4 \pi^2 \mu_0)$, which given the identification $\mu_0 = R^2$ corresponds to the inversion of the radius $R$ as in T-duality.
 This duality can be generalized in presence of the exotic $\theta$-term.
 In order to see that, we can rewrite the action in eq. \eqref{eq::xylagrangian_theta} in a compact way by introducing the field $(D^{+} \phi, D^{-} \phi)$, with $D^{\pm} \phi = \partial_t \phi \pm \partial_x \partial_y \phi $.
 Notice that $D^{\pm} \phi$ transform as a composition of the one-dimensional representations of $\mathbb{Z}_4$ trivial and sign, i.e. $\mathbf{1}_0 \pm \mathbf{1}_2$.
 Hence, the field $(D^{+} \phi, D^{-} \phi)$ transforms as a reducible two-dimensional representation $(\mathbf{1}_0 + \mathbf{1}_2, \, \mathbf{1}_0 - \mathbf{1}_2)$, whose components are exchanged under a $\mathbb{Z}_4$ transformation\footnote{From the SymTFT bulk description, the same choice holds with the gauge fields $A^{\pm} = A_t \pm A_{xy}$.
 These two fields are exchanged by the discrete rotational $\mathbb{Z}_4$ symmetry.}.
 In the same spirit, we introduce a complex coupling $(\bar{\tau}, - \tau)$ with $\tau = \frac{\theta^{xy}}{2 \pi} + i R^2 $, where the two components are exchanged under a discrete spatial rotation.
 The action of the XY-plaquette can be rewritten as